Like transparent desktop panels? Here’s how to configure the left (or bottom) panel, the dock launcher, to make it transparent in Ubuntu.

 - Ubuntu 20.10.

 For those familiar with Linux commands, open terminal by pressing Ctrl+Alt+T key combination on keyboard.
 When it opens, copy and paste the command below and hit run:

 gsettings set org.gnome.shell.extensions.dash-to-dock background-opacity 0.2

 Change 0.2 to your desired value ranging from 0 to 1, where 0 is total transparent and 1 is opaque.

 To revert back to the default value (0.7), run command in terminal:

 Change the background opacity via graphical tool: Dconf Editor

 Hate Linux commands?
-Well, you can firstly install dconf editor from Ubuntu Software.
+Well, you can firstly install the graphical configuration tool dconf editor from Ubuntu Software.

 Then launch the tool, and navigate to org/gnome/shell/exenstions/dash-to-dock.
 Scroll down and find out the key “background-opacity” and click to go to its settings: